 Whether we read to find ourselves, to see beyond our own experiences, or to escape the moment, literature, at its best, is both soothing and disruptive.
-James Baldwin said it best: "Art has to be a kind of confession. … If you can examine and face your life, you can discover the terms with which you are connected to other lives, and they can discover them, too. … You read something, which you thought only happened to you, and you discovered it happened 100 years ago to Dostoyevsky.
-This is a very great liberation for the suffering, struggling person, who always thinks that they are alone. … Artists are here to disturb the peace," that allows for ignorance, complacency, brutality, injustice, and subjugation.
+James Baldwin said it best: "Art has to be a kind of confession. … If you can examine and face your life, you can discover the terms with which you are connected to other lives, and they can discover them, too. … This is a very great liberation for the suffering, struggling person, who always thinks that they are alone."

 So today we're rounding up LGBTQ+ books that tell stories with innovation, love, wisdom, dazzling language, and compelling characters.
 It's safe to say that they should be required reading for everyone.
 We broke the list down into a few categories, consisting of kid- and teen-friendly reads, poetry collections, screenplays, and graphic novels, fiction, and lastly, groundbreaking queer theory books.
 Scroll the 22 life-changing books below to pick the ones you want to add to your bookshelf.

-The momentous tone of this novel will grip you right from the start and fling you to the edge of desire and sanity, away from the suffocating monotony of mainstream culture.
-Though on the surface it's a book about a woman's spiral into drug abuse and mental illness while coping with unrequited love, it's so much more than that.
+The tone of this novel has a momentum that'll grip you right from the start and fling you to the edge of desire and sanity along with our snappy protagonist as she runs from the monotony of mainstream culture.
+Though on the surface, it's a book about a woman's spiral into drug abuse and mental illness while coping with unrequited love, it's so much more than that.
 The narrator offers us some biting insight and remains laugh-out-loud hilarious even during painful moments.
 Like us, you'll probably panic (or just cherish your copy even more) when you find out this is Laurie Weeks's only book.